Raghu29121999/Surprise_Housing/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+ ### top predictors
+- GrLivArea
+- OverallQual
+- PropAge
+- OverallCond
+- TotalBsmtSF

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->